bigplans47/Better_Doctor_API_Project/README.md

 A Project to make a Doctor Info API

 An application where a user take advantage of the Better Doctor API to find doctors who treat certain conditions, you can also search by name to find that doctor your friend recommended.
-If the API doesn't return results the program will let you know there are no results.
+If the API doesn't return results the program will let you know why are no results such as a doctor name is not in the system.

 To Test Locally